MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ### -AsHashtable

-Converts the JSON to an hash table object.
+Converts the JSON to a hash table object.
 This switch was introduced in PowerShell 6.0.
 Starting with PowerShell 7.3, the object is an **OrderedHashtable** and preserves the ordering of the keys from the JSON.
 In prior versions, the object is a **Hashtable**.